IDAES/idaes-pse/docs/user_guide/vis/index.rst

 * View any IDAES flowsheet as a process engineering diagram
 * Export flowsheet diagrams as images (`SVG <https://www.w3.org/Graphics/SVG/>`_ format)
-* View the "stream table" for the flowsheet
+* View and export the "stream table" for the flowsheet
 * Rearrange the flowsheet diagram to your taste and save the arrangement for next time
 * Dynamically refresh the displayed values to reflect changes in the underlying IDAES model